Lucy Lloyd: Return to Europe

 Lucy Lloyd and her sister Fanny went to England for a time in 1883, for financial and health-related reasons.
 Lucy's letters show her to have been ill at the time.
 Indeed, she described herself as having endured 'years of overwork and many of ill-health'.
 After the loss of her position at the South African Library, the family had found themselves in a precarious financial position with too many mouths to feed – at times, whole families, numbers of adults as well as children, often in poor health, lived in their home – and Lucy's last recorded work with the Bushmen appears to have been in 1884.
 All in all, at least 17 people had lived in the Mowbray household between 1870 and 1884, some for extended periods.
 Expenses included food, clothing and tobacco (according to Bleek's list of expenses for 1871 he also budgeted for the arrival of the informants' wives).
 After Bleek's death in 1875, followed by the loss of Lloyd's job, Jemima Bleek and Lucy Lloyd were responsible for the upkeep of their various guests and their families, as well as their own sisters and young children.

 As a result of these financial constraints, Jemima Bleek moved her family to Germany in 1884 to stay with relatives and receive schooling there, and it appears that the other Lloyd sisters joined them.
-Lucy Lloyd is believed to have gone to Europe in 1887 – around this time she trained her niece Dorothea in Bushman research – and she moved between Germany, Switzerland, England and Wales, with occasional trips to the Cape around 1905 and 1907.
+Lucy Lloyd is believed to have gone to Europe in 1887.
+For years, she tried to find a European publisher who could be enticed to publish the collected Bushman stories; but publishers seemed reluctant to commit to the high cost of printing the |Xam text, as they did not expect to attract a sufficient number of readers to cover those costs.
+Finally, in 1889, she had her Short Account of Further Bushman Material Collected published in London.
+Around that period, Lucy Lloyd trained her niece Dorothea in Bushman research – and she moved between Germany, Switzerland, England and Wales, with occasional trips to the Cape around 1905 and 1907.
 She returned permanently to South Africa in 1912.
 The Bleek family remained in Germany for the following 21 years.